songzhen0210/songzhen0210.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Zhen Song (宋振), Associate Professor at Shandong University.
 I received my Bachelor's degree in Computer Science and Technology from Northeastern University in 2017, followed by a Master's degree in Computer Software and Theory in 2019.
-I then pursued my Ph.D. in Computer Science and Technology at Northeastern University under the supervision of Prof. Yu Gu \([谷峪](https://neugy123.github.io)\) in the research group led by Prof. Ge Yu (于戈) and obtained my doctoral degree in 2025.
+I then pursued my Ph.D. in Computer Science and Technology at Northeastern University under the supervision of Prof. Yu Gu \([谷峪](https://neugy123.github.io)\) in the research group led by Prof. Ge Yu \([于戈](http://faculty.neu.edu.cn/yuge/)\) and obtained my doctoral degree in 2025.

-From November 2022 to November 2023, I was a visiting researcher at Aalborg University, Denmark, where I worked under the supervision of Prof. Tianyi Li (李天义) in the research group of Prof. Christian S. Jensen.
+From November 2022 to November 2023, I was a visiting researcher at Aalborg University, Denmark, where I worked under the supervision of Assistant Prof. Tianyi Li \([李天义](http://tianyili.site/)\) in the research group of Prof. [Christian S. Jensen](https://csj.cs.aau.dk/).

-Currently, I am collaborating with Prof. Lizhen Cui (崔立真) at Shandong University.
+Currently, I am collaborating with Prof. Lizhen Cui \([崔立真](https://faculty.sdu.edu.cn/cuilizhen/en/index.htm)\) at Shandong University.
 My research interests include distributed computing, graph data management, and artificial intelligence training.

 # 🔥 News